The Día de los Muertos

 Made up as La Catrina in front of an ofrenda (altar)

-Starting from the meeting point at the port near the ferries, participants and spectators marched to the main square, where prizes were awarded to the most beautiful costumes as Catrina in the large acoustic dome.
-In the surrounding park, numerous artistically decorated altars were displayed, of which the best were also awarded in the evening.
-Finally, there was a folklore-style ballet performance.
+Starting from the meeting point at the port near the ferries, the participants and spectators march to the main square, where the most beautiful La Catrina costumes are awarded prizes in the large acoustic dome.
+Numerous elaborately decorated altars are exhibited in the surrounding park, and the best of which are also awarded prizes in the evening.
+Finally, there is a folkloric ballet performance, followed by live music and dancing.

-As is customary in Mexico on many occasions, the party continued late into the night.
-The restaurants on Holbox offered special menus and in the bars and nightclubs there was dancing and music with live bands and DJs.
+And, as is common in Mexico, the party goes on late into the night.
+Restaurants in Holbox offer special menus, and in numerous bars and nightclubs there is dancing and music with live bands and DJs.